fredpetersen/assignment-0/README.md

 # assignment-0

-Assignment created as part of Analysis, design and Software architecture, on 3rd semester of the Software development bachelor, at ITU
+Assignment created as part of Analysis, Design and Software architecture, on 3rd semester of the Software development bachelor, at ITU

 Further documentation found in `docs/report.pdf`

+Report made in LaTeX with Overleaf.[LaTeX source found here](https://www.overleaf.com/read/kzphzfhfqbsh)

 ## Flowchart